Gasoline in Cuba reaches up to 8 dollars per liter in the informal market

 The recent escalation

-Since January, no fuel has been entering Cuba, and the imposition of tariffs in Washington against countries that trade oil with the island is said to have exacerbated the internal energy crisis, leaving thousands of Cubans struggling to get around.
+Since January, no fuel has been entering Cuba, and the imposition of tariffs in Washington against countries that trade oil with the island has worsened the internal energy crisis, leaving thousands of Cubans struggling to get around.

 Filed under: